-What Causes Black Lines along the Edge of Your Carpet?
+What Causes Black Lines Along the Edge of Your Carpet?

-Filtration soiling occurs as a result of air being forced into the room or space at a higher rate than it can escape from the same area, via the ventilation system.
+Filtration soiling occurs as a result of air being forced into the room or space at a higher rate than it can escape from the same area through the ventilation system.
 The air then seeks alternative escape routes, which usually end up being the gap between the carpet and the wall trim and under closed doors.

 This soiling does not occur as a result of insufficient vacuuming or improper vacuuming techniques (although consistently failing to vacuum the very edge of the room can help to amplify the problem).
 It is a problem that can occur in the cleanest of homes and is not considered a reflection of housekeeping abilities.

 Discoloration of the carpet caused by filtration soiling is very difficult to remove.
-The particles are extremely fine and thus end up firmly embedded in the fibers of the carpet.
+The particles are extremely fine so they end up firmly embedded in the fibers of the carpet.
 In some extreme cases, it may not be possible to fully remove all traces of the soiling.

-1. Start with the HVAC system
+Start With the HVAC System

 Another way to reduce the problem is to eliminate the gaps through which the air seeks to escape.
-As much as possible, keep interior doors between rooms open to allow the air to move freely through the opening so that it does not travel down and into the carpet to escape under the closed door.
+As much as possible, keep interior doors between rooms open to allow the air to move freely through the opening so that it does not travel down and into the carpet as it tries to escape under the closed door.

 Gaps between the carpet and baseboard trim may be sealed using an expandable foam sealant.
-Depending on the size of the gap, you may need to pull the carpet away from the wall in order to access the entire area and avoid getting any of the sealant on the carpet.
+Depending on the size of the gap, you may need to pull the carpet away from the wall to access the entire area and avoid getting any of the sealants on the carpet.
 The carpet would then have to be re-installed over the tack strips using a stretcher or a knee kicker.

 Finally, some lifestyle changes may assist in the reduction of the problem.
 Avoid smoking inside the home, and reduce or avoid the burning of candles in the home.
-(If you enjoy the ambiance and aroma of candles, try using battery-operated flameless candles or using an electric warmer to heat fragrant wax.)
+(If you enjoy the ambiance and aroma of candles, try using battery-operated flameless candles or using an electric warmer to heat the fragrant wax.)
 Ensure that your home is as dust-free as possible with frequent vacuuming and thorough dusting.
 Always cook with your stove's hood vent fan running to remove smoke from your home.